Slewog/Storage_accounts/README.md

 # 2:
 - Update the path of the python interpreter in the file "run.bat".
+PS :
+if you don't have python installed, download it here and install it:

 # 3:
 - Start the script by double-clicking on run.bat.